 The financial component of the short-term incentive for divisional managers is based on a targeted divisional profit before tax growth on the previous year.
 For central office managers, short-term incentives are based on the group’s profit after tax growth on the previous year.

 The functional component comprises objectives that include corporate objectives (for example, transformation) and individual objectives, which are specific to a manager’s sphere of influence.
-The attainment of these targets contributes towards the achievement of the company’s strategic objectives, which are aligned to the delivery of sustained shareholder value.
-The principle of paying for performance is a key underpin to the short-term incentive and any variable payments are directly aligned to performance outcomes.
+The attainment of these targets contributes to the achievement of the company’s strategic objectives, which are aligned to the delivery of sustained shareholder value.
+The principle of paying for performance is a key factor underpinning the short-term incentive, and any variable payments are directly aligned to performance outcomes.
 Achieving these objectives will result in a bonus payout subject to the achievement of a minimum profit level of no less than the profit level achieved in the previous year.

 The short-term incentive bonus is capped at 100% of annual salary for executive directors and senior general management.

-For the executive directors, the breakdown of the targets, relative bonus caps as a percentage of annual salary and the average payout for the year under review, were as follows:
+For the executive directors, the breakdown of the targets, relative bonus caps as a percentage of annual salary and the average payout for the 2018 financial year, were as follows:

 The last options were allocated on 7 February 2014 and remaining participants have 10 years from date of issue to exercise their option rights.
 No further share option allocations can be made in this scheme.
 There are no performance criteria in this scheme and as the scheme is now closed, none can be introduced.

-Options previously granted to executive directors, options exercised during the year under review and unexercised options as at 30 September 2017 are provided here.
+Options previously granted to executive directors, options exercised during the year under review and unexercised options as at 30 September 2018 are provided in the implementation report below.